Well, let’s see.

 Why?
 Researchers have provided a number of possible explanations, however, in 2018, Birdsong* argued that “after puberty, the ‘circuitry’ needed to learn languages is dismantled because in adulthood, there remains no selection pressure on humans to keep learning languages.”

-To put it another way, children are wired to naturally acquire the language(s) they hear around them in a way that adults are not.
+To put it another way, children are wired to naturally acquire the language(s) they hear around them in a way that adults no longer are.

 – Is age an issue?